TimoWess/Track-a-Tune/README.md

 ### Authentication
 1. Download the zip file containing the app and extract it
 2. Open the app
-3. A browser window will open requesting you to login with your Spotify credentials
+3. A browser window will open, requesting you to log in with your Spotify credentials
 4. If the app displays a text saying you are logged in you are done with the authentication step
 5. If the app still only shows that "Log in" button there was an error accessing the auth code from the redirect.
 In that case press the "Log in" button
-6. A browser window will open, requesting you to login with your Spotify credentials
+6. A browser window will open, requesting you to log in with your Spotify credentials
 7. Should the app again not log you in automatically there will be a text field titled "Auth code"
 8. Paste the auth code from the redirect url into the text field and press the "Request Access Token" button
 9. You should now be logged in